jupyter/nbconvert/docs/source/index.rst

 and using the command::

-  $ ipython nbconvert --config mycfg.py
+  $ jupyter nbconvert --config mycfg.py

 LaTeX citations